 At the School of Nursing, global learning occurs in the classroom, on-line and by travel abroad, as well as through collaboration with visiting scholars from around the world and partner organizations that include academic institutions and government and non-governmental agencies.

-This 10-day course will bring students to clinical and community health settings to explore the history of Irish nursing and learn how Irish nurses are transforming their health care system.
+Students will explore the history of Irish nursing and health care and learn how Irish nurses are leading the way in transforming their health care system in clinical and community health settings.

-This 1-2 credit course will focus on international nursing leadership and employee management grounded in population health.
+This course will focus on international nursing leadership and employee management grounded in population health.
+Students will observe different models of health care delivery in Reykjavik and explore the impact of a single payer system.